 "Rules" mean these rules and include any Practice Directions issued by the Tribunal;

 "Superintendent" means the Superintendent of Financial Services;

-"Tribunal" means the Financial Services Tribunal established under section 6 of the Act or, where the context requires, the members of the Financial Services Tribunal or a panel of one or more members assigned to hold a hearing;
+"Tribunal" means the Financial Services Tribunal continued under section 2 of the Act or, where the context requires, the members of the Financial Services Tribunal or a panel of one or more members assigned to hold a hearing;

 "written hearing" means a hearing held by means of the exchange of documents and written submissions.

 (a) where there is reference to a number of days between two events, they shall be counted by excluding the day on which the first event happens and including the day on which the second event happens;

 (b) where the time for doing an act under these Rules expires on a day that is not a business day, the act may be done on the next business day; and